 After high school Erin attended Wilfrid Laurier University and graduated with her Bachelor of Business Administration.
 She then moved to Calgary for work before returning home to Kenora in 2014.

-Read about the other DanceWorks Kenora instructors on the “Instructors” page.
+Read more about Erin’s training and learn about the other DanceWorks Kenora instructors on the “Instructors” page.